parzivalkairav/Data_Analyst_portfolio/README.md

-Portfolio belongs to Kairav Thakkar demonstrating the recent projects accomplished in the field of data science and data analysis.
+Projects in the field of data science and data analysis with a brief explanation and colab notebook corresponding to the project.

 # [Project 1: OTT Comparison_and_Analysis](https://colab.research.google.com/drive/1G9vIDd--ozCaRNCOADCh-_e594ZUCAHS?usp=sharing)
 * Created a project comparing the best streaming services out there.